css-modules/css-modules/README.md

 For local class names camelCase naming is recommended, but not enforced.

-> This is recommended because the common alternative, kebab-casing may cause unexpected behavior when trying to access style.class-name as a dot notation.
-You can still work around kebab-case with bracket notation (eg. `style['class-name']`) but `style.className` is cleaner.
+> This is recommended because the common alternative, kebab-casing may cause unexpected behavior when trying to access styles.class-name as a dot notation.
+You can still work around kebab-case with bracket notation (eg. `styles['class-name']`) but `styles.className` is cleaner.

 ## Exceptions